johnelle/spreads/doc/web_interface.rst

 .. hint::

-  By default SpreadPi used the nodename "spreadpi" on the network.
-If you review the list of connected devices on your router it should be easy to find the address of spreadpi, even when DHCP moves the assignment to a different address.
+  By default SpreadPi uses the nodename "spreadpi" on the network.
+If you review the list of connected devices on your router it should be easy to find the ip-address of spreadpi, even when DHCP moves the assignment to different addresses.

 Web Workflow Creation
 ---------------------

-The **initial screen** will list all previously created workflows with a small preview image and some information on their status.
-On clicking one of the workflows, you will be taken to its details page where you can view all of the images and see more information on it.
+The :ref:`initial screen<web-figure1>` will list all previously created workflows with a small preview image and some information on their status.
+By clicking one of the workflows, you will be taken to its details page where you can view all of the images and see more information on it.
 You can also choose to download a ZIP file with the workflow, containing all images and a configuration file.

-.. _web_figure1:
+.. _web-figure1:

 .. figure:: _static/web_list.png